-The audition/interview date is usually the third Saturday in March.
+Auditions and interviews will take place Saturday, March 10, 2018.
 A student will not be given a specific appointment on that date until the Department has been notified by the Admissions Office of his/her acceptance to the University, i.e, only accepted students may audition/interview for a grant.

 Students interested in design, technical production, stage management, or directing, should bring portfolios, prompt books, photographs or other appropriate supporting material.

 Candidates who live at a considerable distance may submit an audition or portfolio online, or by sending a DVD.
 Contact the Department for instructions.